n-sachdeva/titanic/README.md

-# titanic
+# Predict Survival on Titanic
- Titanic competition on Kaggle
+ Top 3% (80.6% accuracy) solution to Titanic competition on Kaggle.